MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study4 exercise 1 to 5.md

 Exercise \#4 Use non-conformance order to repair an item and a faulty machine (Bonus)
 -------------------------------------------------------------------------------------

-*Objective: Create and process a non-conformance order to have an item repaired and to adjust a faulty machine.*
+*Objective:Â Create and process a non-conformance order to have an item repaired and to adjust a faulty machine.*

 The company discovered a faulty computer in the inventory, and you will need to